A Charmed Life - Cover

 “Hi, Connie.
 It was a good morning until your partner started talking about absconding with my war prize!”

 “Well, that would leave the door open for me, so I can’t say that I share your level of concern.”
-Connie batted her eyelashes at the older man.
+She batted her eyelashes at the man.

-“Well, my spirits seem to have suddenly improved!
-Maybe this won’t be such a bad day after all!”
+“Well, my spirits suddenly seemed to have suddenly improved!
+Maybe this won’t be such a bad day, after all!”

 All four in the room laughed.
 The Nokes were favorites of the staff of CRVA, and they were still deeply in love after nearly five decades.
-The crews expected this kind of banter when they picked Mrs. Noke up at home.
-The crews were sure that it occurred all the time.
-The Noke household must have been a wonderful place to grow up.
+This kind of banter was common when the crews picked Mrs. Noke up at home; the CRVA crews were certain that it occurred all the time.
+The Noke household must have been a wonderful place to grow up in.
 Mr. Noke stood as Jeff got the stretcher ready for Mrs. Noke.

 “Well, Liebchen, I’m off to change the locks and throw your stuff in the street.
 That’s what you kids do at the end of a relationship these days, right, Connie?”